noroot/httop/README.md

 # HTTOP

 A real-time HTTP log monitor similar to ApacheTop, written in Rust.
 This tool allows you to watch incoming http requests in real-time.
+Purpose - research on web crawlers.

 ## Features

 - Processes http log data in real-time through pipe from `tail -f`
 - Displays overall statistics (requests per second, total bytes, status code distribution)

+## Roadmap

+- Filtering by Crawler bots to research on crawlers
+- Indicate "bad" crawlers

 ## Installation